-- If you cannot work and go to school, try increasing your course load to speed up how long it will take you to graduate.
+- If you cannot work and go to school, try increasing your course load so you can graduate more quickly.

 - Take the time to apply for scholarships and grants to help cover your college costs.

 - Work on reducing your expenses.
 Be sure to live as cheaply as possible while in school.
 You may consider living at home to reduce the cost further.

 - Consider working multiple jobs during the summer and saving up money to reduce the amount that you have to borrow each year.

 Finding the Right Balance

 There is not going to be a single right answer for everyone.
 A lot depends on your major, your expected earnings, and the amount that you end up borrowing.
 As you decide on your situation, you need to make sure you are following a tight college budget, and that you are working on keeping your tuition costs down.
 It does not make sense to lose your full-tuition scholarship to keep a minimum wage job.